sybilhoangRG/support.balsamiq.com/content/tutorials/responsivedesign.md

 [![](https://acme.mybalsamiq.com/projects/responsivewireframes/Home.png)](https://acme.mybalsamiq.com/projects/responsivewireframes/Home.png)

-Here's a sped-up video (sorry, no audio) where I show a couple different ideas for how to use Symbols and crop to wireframe the boxes of a few UI elements.

-{{< yt uimQXCJbgv8 >}}

-Press the Fullscreen icon and use HD for best viewing results.

 The simplest scenario would be to make separate symbols, but this is just one idea for people to experiment with.

 ## Real World Examples